Luke Robinson (footballer, born 2001)

-Luke James Robinson (born 20 November 2001) is a professional footballer who plays as a left-back for side Wigan Athletic.
+Luke James Robinson (born 20 November 2001) is a professional footballer who plays as a left-back for side Dunfermline Athletic.

 Club career

 Born in Birkenhead, Robinson played youth football for AC Hoylake, Wrexham and Wigan Athletic before starting a two-year scholarship deal with Wigan in summer 2018.
 He signed a two-and-a-half-year contract in March 2020.
 He made his debut for Wigan as a late substitute in a League One victory over Sunderland in December 2020.

 In July 2022, Robinson signed a new two-year contract with Wigan.
 He proceeded to sign a season-long loan contract at Tranmere Rovers, his hometown club.
 He made three appearances for the club, but suffered an ankle injury in training, and did not play again for the rest of the season.

 On 22 August 2023, Robinson joined Scottish Premiership club St Johnstone on a season-long loan.
 Having been recalled from his loan on 31 December 2023, he returned to the club on loan until the end of the season on 19 January 2024.

 On 9 May 2025, Wigan announced it had triggered a one year extension of his contract.
+He was released at the end of the 2025–26 season.

+On 6 July 2026, Robinson signed a two-year contract with Scottish club Dunfermline Athletic.